 How Exactly Does Relationship Counselling Work?

 Any contentious issues that exist in the present can be raised and addressed, as well as long-standing, underlying problems.
 It also offers a catharsis for couples, providing a platform for their concerns to be aired and gotten off their chest.
-Many couples come out the other side of relationship counselling much happier than they went in.
+Many couples come out on the other side of relationship counselling much happier than they went in.

 The Benefits of Relationship Counselling for Couples